ovh/docs/pages/platform/databases/redis_01_capabilities/guide.en-gb.md

 #### Maximum simultaneous connections

-The number of simultaneous connections in Public Cloud Databases for PostgreSQL depends on the available total memory on the node.
+The number of simultaneous connections in Public Cloud Databases for Redis depends on the available total memory on the server.
+We allow 4 * megabytes_of_bytes_memory  connections per RAM GB, but at least 10000 connections, even on the smallest servers.
-We allow approximately 100 connections per 4 GB of RAM memory, capped to a maximum of 1000 active connections.

-So for example on a server with 7 GB memory, you will get approximately 200 connections and with 15 GB memory you will get 400 connections.
+So for example on a server with 7GB memory, you will get up to 7 * 4096 = 28672 simultaneous connections.

 #### Advanced parameters